 Mergers and Acquisitions

-In 2016 Siemens agreed to acquire Mentor Graphics for $4.5 billion.
-The move fills out a part of Siemens strategy for building out its software capabilities.
-With Mentor Graphics, Siemens can handled a wide range of work for electronics products.
+.
+The move filled out a part of Siemens strategy for building out its software capabilities.
+With Mentor Graphics, Siemens can handle a wide range of work for electronics products.
 In 2016, the company agreed to merge its wind power business with Gamesa, a large Spanish player in the industry.
 Siemens is paying €1 billion for a 59% stake in the combined business.